software-mansion-labs/elixir_async_test/README.md

   Just `import AsyncTest` and replace `test`s with `async_test`s.
 It should be a drop-in replacement.

   AsyncTest works in the following way:
-  - create a public function instead of a test
+  - creates a public function instead of a test
-  - create a new module with a single test that calls that function
+  - creates a new module with a single test that calls that function
-  - mimic `@tags`, `setup`, `setup_all`, and `describe` structure in the new module
+  - mimics `@tags`, `setup`, `setup_all`, and `describe` structure in the new module
-  - ensure `setup_all` is called only once - store its result in an `Agent` and retrieve it when needed
+  - ensures `setup_all` is called only once - stores its result in an `Agent` and retrieves it when needed

 ## Usage